zcubbs/mq-watch/README.md

 # MQ Watch

-`mq-watch` is a topic subscriber for MQTT brokers.
+`mq-watch` is an observability dashboard for MQTT brokers.

 ---
 <p align="center">